daspanel/daspanel-docs/docs/help/services/filemanager.md

 # File Manager

-Every hosting control panel needs a way to manage their files and minimally do some file operations like upload, download, delete, etc. We choose not to use FTP but use a more modern solution that is a de facto industry standard.
-The solution we chose was to use the S3 protocol that was created by Amazon and became a standard.
+Every hosting control panel needs a way to manage their files and minimally do some file operations like upload, download, delete, edit, etc. We choose not to use FTP but use a more modern way of doing this.
+The solution we chose is a tool that can be used through the browser.
-It is secure, stable, standardized and with numerous tools available to access it.

-For this service the chosen tool is the <b><a href="https://minio.io/" target="_blank">Minio</a></b>.
+For this service the chosen tool is the <b><a href="https://github.com/servocoder/RichFilemanager" target="_blank">RichFilemanager</a></b>.

 ## Accessing it